DijendraKyada/NYC-Taxi-Analysis/README.md

 ax.set_ylim(40.5774, 40.9176)
 ax.legend(loc=4)
 ax.imshow(nyc, extent=bound)
+plt.show()
 ```

 Output:
 >![Sample Data from Dataset](/Images/GeoMinMax.png)

-We could also put those min max latitude and longitude of pickup and dropoff in google map to see where are they.
+We could also put those min-max latitude and longitude of pickup and dropoff points in google map to see where are they.
 Such as following:

 __MinPickup__ | __MaxPickup__
 ---------------|---------------